64. The Training Process of the Four Immeasurables

 Try to alternate your meditation topics in succession.
-For example, for a little while you meditate on compassion wishing all beings be free from suffering; next, you switch to meditating on love, wishing sentient beings happiness; and so forth.
-In due time, a meditative experience of the four immeasurables will arise in you.
+For example, for a little while you meditate on compassion wishing that all beings may be free from suffering; next, you switch to meditating on love, wishing sentient beings happiness; and so forth.
+In due time, a meditative experience of the Four Immeasurables will arise in you.

 In fact, the mind is malleable.
-Our problem is lack of training; otherwise, meditative experience of one kind or the other is bound to arise.
+Our problem is lack of training; otherwise, meditative experiences of one kind of the other are bound to arise.
 Sadly, in today’s world of high tech, most people are consumed by endless tasks—taking phone calls, driving to places, rushing to meet deadlines, pulling every string to get what they want, and competing at full throttle.
 When ensnared in the rat race of disharmony and intrigue, their minds have no room for worldly kindness to arise, let alone bodhicitta!

 The more advanced scientific discoveries and living standards are, the more retrograde our spiritual practices become.
 I can’t help but admire the masters of old who devoted their whole lives to studying, reflecting and meditating on the Dharma, and benefiting sentient beings, which is really meaningful.
 Regrettably, as ordinary people in modern times, we fall far behind their footsteps.